google-research-datasets/RxR/README.md

 Where `split` is one of: `rxr_train`, `rxr_val_seen`, `rxr_val_unseen`; and
 `language` is one of: `en`, `hi`, `te`.

+### Downloading Grounded Landmark Data

+We include a dataset of 1.1m grounded landmarks annotated on top of RxR instructions using weak supervision from text parsers, RxR's pose traces, and a multilingual image-text encoder trained on 1.8b images.

+For details check the [marky-mT5](marky-mT5/README.md) subdirectory.

+### Downloading Model-Generated Instructions for Data Augmentation

+We include an additional dataset of 1m model-generated navigation instructions describing additional paths sampled from training environments.

+For details check the [marky-mT5](marky-mT5/README.md) subdirectory.

 ## Visualizations

 To visualize examples of RxR instructions and pose traces, code is provided in